 Typically, some level of medical care is provided before the workers’ compensation insurance carrier becomes aware of the drug and alcohol test results.
 For example, our firm is handling a roofing accident resulting in paraplegia for which nearly $200,000 in authorized medical care was provided before a positive test result became known.

-We believe that the carrier is responsible for the medical expenses.
+We believe that the carrier may be responsible for the medical expenses.
 Our position is based on section 440.102(5)(p), Florida Statutes, which provides in pertinent part as follows:

 “All authorized remedial treatment, care, and attendance provided by a health care provider to an injured employee before medical and indemnity benefits are denied under this section must be paid for by the carrier or self-insurer.”